Remembering Nia Wilson through art

 Authorities charged John Lee Cowell, 27, with the murder of Nia Wilson and the attempted murder of her sister.
 They have not indicated a motive for the attack, but the victim's family has questioned whether it was racially motivated.

-Pinder said he is working on another painting of Mia Wilson that will include an original poem by Omari Hardwick, an actor who currently stars in the Starz's show Power.
+Pinder said he is working on another painting of Nia Wilson that will include an original poem by Omari Hardwick, an actor who currently stars in the Starz's show Power.

 "When I am painting a picture, I really have the victim's family in mind.
 I try to think how horrible they may feel at that moment.
 I use colors that may brighten up that moment," said Pinder, who hopes to give Nia Wilson's family the second painting as well.